miachenmtl/random-jumps/README.md

 - Responsive design
 - Extensive testing (>95%) using Jest and React Testing Library
 - Strings and constants are separate from components in order to have a single source of truth for both runtime and testing
-- I did most of the CSS by myself, I used [Milligram](https://milligram.io/) as a base.
+- I did most of the CSS by myself, with [Milligram](https://milligram.io/) used as a base.
 - The knight SVG is taken from WikiCommons:

 ```